 The JSR 308 Checkers distribution was developed in the MIT Program Analysis Group.
-The JSR 308 checkers framework was implemented by Matthew M. Papi.
+The JSR 308 checkers framework was implemented by Matthew M. Papi and Mahmood Ali.
 The non-null checker was implemented by Matthew M. Papi.
 The interned checker was implemented by Matthew M. Papi.
 The Javari checker was implemented by Telmo Correa.
 The IGJ checker was implemented by Mahmood Ali.
+The basic checker was implemented by Matthew M. Papi.
 Many users have provided valuable feedback.

 Differences from previous versions of the checkers and framework can be found in the changelog-checkers.txt file.
-This file is included in the checkers distribution and is also available on the web at http://groups.csail. mit.edu/pag/jsr308/dist/changelog-checkers.txt.
+This file is included in the checkers distribution and is also available on the web at http://groups.csail.mit.edu/pag/jsr308/current/changelog-checkers.txt.